Leadership & Team

 She graduated with a bachelor's in cultural activities and sports & education and has an extensive history working with children and adults as an independent dance teacher.

-Lead Marketing & Content Creation Officer
+Interim Marketing & Content Creation Officer

 Nolie Wagner